Dispersed7767/CS110_final_project_group_4_add_classes/README.md

 # Progress/Updates
 - (Cordelia 3/4/26) Program will specifically take user text input and provide a file output of the compiled/formatted information.
 May also include a display/tab that shows what the output will be before submission (transparency)

+# Program Outline
+- Program will ask for various fields of input
+-   Name
+-   Address
+-   Contact
+-   Work Experience
+-   Education
+-   Skills
+-   Additional Info(?)
+- User will input any relevant text
+- User can press a "preview" button to see what the program will produce
+- User will "submit" information
+- Program will process submission and produce a file for "employer" review.